Danielle Burrow and Munjal Munshi contributed to this blog post.

-Yet, the same teams working to deliver innovation are usually tied to out-of-date software stacks and heritage infrastructure as well, consuming valuable time and IT budget.
+Yet, the same teams working to deliver innovation are usually tied to out-of-date software stacks and legacy infrastructure as well, consuming valuable time and IT budget.
 That’s why 91 percent of executives saw app modernization and migration as a major initiative when surveyed in a recent Market Insights Report by VMware.
 As part of the pivot to modern apps, organizations are turning to containers and Kubernetes to run software reliably across environments and clouds.
 VMware’s recent State of Kubernetes 2022 report found that 76 percent of organizations are significantly increasing their investment in containers.

 VMware Tanzu products and services constitute a flexible, cloud native application platform that enables development and operations teams to deliver more easily on their modern app initiatives.
 At VMware Explore 2022, we are thrilled to announce new capabilities and enhancements to Tanzu that continue to improve the developer experience, support successful DevSecOps practices, and make it simpler for platform teams to securely streamline and scale Kubernetes across public and private clouds.

 Boost innovation and security with a better developer experience

 App developers are generally indifferent about where their apps run or how a container is configured.
 Most just want to get their code to production with as little fuss as possible.
 VMware Tanzu Application Platform is designed to unlock developer potential to build and deliver better apps to production faster on any Kubernetes, which in turn helps organizations deliver the best, most secure software to meet changing market dynamics and customer demand.

 Enhance DevX with Tanzu Application Platform 1.3